Scarso327/AltisLife-Framework/README.md

   - <b>Advanced Clothing Textures</b>
     - Support for multiple textures per classname.
-    - No side dependent filters so police clothing on a civilian looks like police clothing!
+    - No side-dependent filters so police clothing on a civilian looks like police clothing!
   - <b>Queued Inventories</b>
     - Virtual inventories have a queue system allowing multiple people to view them while someone adds and takes items.
   - <b>Reputation</b>